gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

 },
 ```

-If the auction period is over then anyone can send a message `SettleAuction` that will send the NFT to the winner and pay to the owner:
+If the auction period is over, anyone can send the message `SettleAuction` that will send the NFT to the winner and pay the owner:

 ```rust title="nft-marketplace/io/src/lib.rs"
 /// Settles the auction.